Psychiatric-Mental Health Nurse Practitioner (PMHNP) Post-Graduate Certificate Program

 Develop structural competencies to promote social justice and reduce inequalities in mental health care.

 Advocate for policies that improve mental health care access, quality and equity by collaborating with professional organizations and congressional members in Washington, D.C.
-Immerse yourself in Georgetown School of Nursing and campus whole person education through exposure to different viewpoints, faiths and cultures.
+Immerse yourself in Berkley School of Nursing and campus whole person education through exposure to different viewpoints, faiths and cultures.

-A Message From the PMHNP-PGC Program Director
+A Message From the Post Graduate PMHNP Program Director

 Karan Kverno